 “The goal is to get where you don't need an extra device.”

 Additionally, through further methods of research I understood that the user base for health technology is very broad.
 Therefore, it was important to pinpoint the focus group I would be targeting.
-To narrow down the scope of the design, I did some preliminary research to understand primary motivations behind people's use of different types of wearable health technology devices.
+To narrow down the scope of the design, I did some basic research to understand primary motivations behind people's use of different types of wearable health technology devices.
 This was extremely useful as this is where I discovered the wide spectrum of users that exist under the umbrella of wearable technology, visualized below:

 By developing this spectrum, I divided the general population into three main categories and realized that my target base fell somewhere on the further right of the spectrum.
 Using this information, I crafted a list of pain points that needed to be addressed during the creation phase.